hbk619/intellisay/README.md

 If VoiceOver can be controlled by AppleScript then IntelliSay will use Voiceover, if not it will use the built-in say command.

 To enable AppleScript with VoiceOver open the VoiceOver utility app and on the General tab select "Allow VoiceOver to be controlled with AppleScript"
+To use the built-in say command even when VoiceOver is setup use the quick actions (press shift twice) to find the setting "Use VoiceOver"

 ### Linux